limabravoecho-collab/enquerant/README.md

 python3 enquerant_gui.py
 ```

-Boot is about 2.5 seconds.
+Boot is about 10 seconds with the full article lists (about 174,000
+records, about 600 MB of memory).

 The knowledge base, the glyph grammar and the
 cross-tier bridge matrix are built in memory at every start; nothing is cached
 to disk, because the same records always produce the same matrix.